sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/guides/identity-context.md

 ## Overview

-Transforms ships with the Apache Velocity template engine that allows a transform to reference, transform, and render values passed into the transform context.
+Transforms ship with the Apache Velocity template engine, which allows a transform to reference, transform, and render values passed into the transform context.

-The following variables are available to the Apache Velocity template engine when a transform is used to source an identity attribute.
+The following variables are available to the Apache Velocity template engine when a transform is used to source an identity attribute:

 | Variable | Type | Description |
 | --- | --- | --- |